hanCodeHub/cmdChat-app/README.md

 ### Software design

 Due to the frameworks and libraries used in this project, some design patterns do not follow a traditional textbook implementation.
 For example, the repository interfaces do not need classes to implement them, and @Autowired components do not need explicit instantiation.
-For more info on how this works, please visit [Spring Beans and Dependency Injection](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-spring-beans-and-dependency-injection).
+For more info on how this works, please see [Spring Beans and Dependency Injection](https://docs.spring.io/spring-boot/docs/current/reference/html/using-spring-boot.html#using-boot-spring-beans-and-dependency-injection).

 Even though this project is a more real-world implementation, the benefits of the following design patterns remain the same.
 Also, it may be obvious that a chat application would benefit from the Observer pattern.
 In this rather simple project however, the broadcasting/messaging logic is already handled by the web socket framework and the STOMP protocol.